RESEARCH AREA A - INTERFACES AFFECTING AGING OF THE NERVOUS SYSTEM

 Project B03

-Aging at the interface of DNA damage and inflammatory response: Specific impact of the sex
+Sex-specific molecular aging at the interface of DNA damage and inflammatory response and its impact on aging-associated disease

 Project B05